Get

 Different types of infection need different types of antibiotics, and your dog needs to be on the right one for their infection.
 Using the wrong antibiotic, at the wrong dose, for the wrong length of time can be harmful to your pet and also contribute to the serious problem of antibiotic resistance.

-Again, there are a couple of medications in the human medicine cabinet that can be safe for dogs, but others are extremely dangerous or may react badly with other treatments your dog might be taking, so you should never give your dog human medication without discussing it with your vet.
+Again, there are a couple of medications in the human medicine cabinet that can be safe for dogs, but others are extremely dangerous or may react badly with other treatments your dog might be taking, so you should never give your dog human medication without discussing it with a vet.

 Can I Prevent My Dog From Getting an Abscess?